Nonprofit-Open-Data-Collective/irs-990-efiler-database/README.md

 ## E-Filer Documentation

-Technical IRS documentation on the architecture and versioning of e-filer forms, including XSD and schema files, and change logs.
+The EFILER_DOCUMENATION folder contains technical IRS documentation on the architecture and versioning of e-filer forms, including XSD and schema files, and change logs.

 This folder also contains scripts for generating useful meta-data related to e-filer forms, xpath directories, and e-filer submission patterns.